Before Rescuing a Dog

 Vet care due to accident, illness, dental treatment or something else

-Whether you are adopting an adult dog from the UK or from overseas please remember:
+Whether you are adopting a dog from the UK or from overseas please remember:

 The dog may have come from a harsh environment but this does not mean he will necessarily be grateful to you for the loving and safe home you are providing.
 This is not his normal environment, he may well be traumatised following hours or even days of uncomfortable and stressful travel.